sentry-nextjs-sdk

 sentry-fix-issues

-Find and fix issues from Sentry using MCP.
-Use when asked to fix Sentry errors, debug production issues, investigate exceptions, or resolve bugs reported in Sentry.
-Methodically analyzes stack traces, breadcrumbs, traces, and context to identify root causes.
+Find and fix production issues from Sentry by analyzing stack traces, breadcrumbs, and traces to identify root causes.

 sentry-react-native-sdk